General

 Resolution

 Through the Administration , it can be set whether a resolution monitoring should take place and if so, with which values.
-If this is activated (by entering monitoring values greater than 0), the effective image size is considered, not the value that may be noted in the file.
+If this is activated (by entering monitoring values greater than 0), the effective image size is considered and not the value that may be noted in the file.

 File Size for Uploads